Chelsea Reynolds

 -

-Chelsea Julian Reynolds, Ph.D., is the inaugural director of the Center for Culture and Inclusion in Media at the ASU California Center, where she is also an associate professor in the Walter Cronkite School of Journalism and Mass Communication.
-She is the elected vice-chair of the Association for Education in Journalism & Mass Communication (AEJMC) Publications Committee and is vice-head of the AEJMC LGBTQ Interest Group.
-Her work has been recognized with numerous awards, including the Mary Ann Yodelis Smith Award for Feminist Scholarship.
+Chelsea Julian Reynolds, Ph.D., is the founding director of the Center for Media & Communities at the ASU California Center, where she is an associate professor in the Walter Cronkite School of Journalism and Mass Communication.

 Reynolds lives in Los Angeles with her wife, Nilo, and their cat, Little Mama.
 She enjoys Pilates, hiking, and exploring the great culinary landscape of Southern California.

-Alternative media, critical discourse analysis, cultural and critical studies, journalism, law and policy, LGBTQ+, mental health, qualitative methods, sexual communication, sexuality, surveillance, theories of power, trauma
+Alternative media, critical discourse analysis, cultural and critical studies, health communication, journalism, law and policy, LGBTQ+, mental health, qualitative methods, sexual communication, sexuality, social construction of reality, social media, surveillance, theories of power, trauma

 Arrey, T., & Reynolds, C. (2023).
 “I definitely would appreciate a little more validation”: Toward an ethics of care in college newsrooms and journalism education.
 Journalism & Mass Communication Educator, 78(2), 142-164.